PandemicPreventionInstitute/SHED/backend/readme.md

 ## sra_lineage.py

 The module sra_lineage.py will assign lineages to a SRA samples based on the NT calls and a refererence lineage dictionary in the data subfolder.
-Results are written to sample lineage tsv and to a collection tsv.
+Results are written to sample lineage tsvs and to a collection tsv.
+The lineage dictionary is a plain text file.
+Each line holds the informatin for a variant lineage in a tab deliminated format.
+The line must start with the __unique__ name of the lineage, with the following line entries representing a positional mutation that defines the lineage.
+Examples of defining mutations: SNPs - C10029T, dels - 22194-22196del, insertions 22205-insertGAGCCAGAA.
+These definitions should conform to the mapping and variant calling performed by minimap2 and SAM Refiner to properly match.
+Definitions based on other mapping/vc methods may not match.

 ## sra_output_aggregate.py